Sphaeralcea coccinea

-Sphaeralcea coccinea, the scarlet globemallow, is a perennial plant growing 10–30 cm tall from spreading rhizomes with a low habit.
+Sphaeralcea coccinea, commonly known as the scarlet globemallow, scarlet mallow, cowboy's delight, prairie mallow, red false mallow, or simply as globe mallow is a perennial plant growing 10–30 cm tall from spreading rhizomes with a low habit.
 They have grayish stems with dense, star-shaped hairs and alternately arranged leaves.
 The leaf blades are 2–5 cm long, palmately shaped, and deeply cut, with 3–5 main wedge-shaped segments.
 The undersides of the leaves have gray hairs.
-The 2-cm-wide flowers are reddish-orange and saucer-shaped, with 5 notched, broad petals, in small terminal clusters.
-Plants flower from May to October.
+The 1–2.5 cm wide flowers are reddish-orange and saucer-shaped, with 5 notched, broad petals, in small terminal clusters.
+It produces numerous stamen which surround the pistils as a tube.
+Plants flower from May to October in southern regions and May to July in northern regions.
+The plant produces a dry "fruit" called a schizocarp, which after maturity, breaks into roughly 10 or more seed segments.

+This species is native to dry grasslands, prairies, and badlands of the Great Plains and western regions of northern North America.
+It thrives along roadsides in drier conditions and sandy soils.
+The plant releases its seeds upon being disturbed, allowing it to further spread to new areas.

+Uses

-This species is native to grasslands and prairies of the Great Plains and western regions of northern North America.
-While on the course of his expedition, near the Marias River, Meriwether Lewis collected a specimen of this species.
+Scarlet globemallow is recorded with a traditional use by the people of the Blackfoot Confederacy as a cooling agent, with it being ground up or mashed into a mixture applied to wounds and burns.
+Additionally, while on the course of his expedition, near the Marias River, Meriwether Lewis collected a specimen of this species.

+The plant can also be used today as ground-cover along roadsides and fields to prevent erosion.
+Due to its fast spreading nature, it can quickly spread, creating more stability in the soil.